Cambodia is undergoing rapid development, women and girls must be included in new gains

 Cambodian women want a greater say in decisions affecting their lives and are working to create more equitable systems and structures.
-IWDA partners Amara, Gender and Development Cambodia (GADC) and Banteay Srei support women leaders at the local and national levels through mentoring and leadership training, paving the way for greater civil and political participation.
+IWDA partner Gender and Development Cambodia (GADC) supports women leaders at the local and national levels through mentoring and leadership training, paving the way for greater civil and political participation.
 With more women’s voices and experiences informing the national conversation on women’s rights, these women will achieve systemic, sustainable change.

 Strengthening women’s safety and security

 The majority of gender-based crimes go unreported in Cambodia, owing to low awareness of domestic violence and anti-discrimination laws.
-Our partner Banteay Srei provides women experiencing violence with access to emergency accommodation, counselling and legal referrals.
-They’re also combatting gender-based violence at the community level through human rights workshops and training.
 United Sisterhood Alliance provides support to sex workers who have experienced violence.

 United Sisterhood Alliance raises the voices of some of the most exploited, silenced women in Cambodia: garment workers, sex workers and the rural poor.
 IWDA works with these women to amplify the call for fair pay and conditions, giving more women and girls the chance to realise their right to a sustainable income and economic empowerment.

-As part of the Women’s Action for Voice and Empowerment (WAVE), Amara, Banteay Srei and United Sisterhood Alliance provide a Cambodian voice to this regional program.
-WAVE aims to build demand and capability of women to take their place in governance and decision making.
-It is a truly transformational movement of women across Asia Pacific.
+As part of the Women’s Action for Voice and Empowerment (WAVE) United Sisterhood Alliance provided a Cambodian voice to this regional program.
+WAVE aimed to build demand and capability of women to take their place in governance and decision making.
+It was a truly transformational movement of women across Asia and the Pacific.